Green-backed trogon

 The green-backed trogon (Trogon viridis), also known as the Amazonian white-tailed trogon, is a bird in the trogon family Trogonidae.
 It is widely distributed across the Amazon rainforest with a disjunct population on the southeast coast of Brazil.
 As with all trogons, this species is sexually dimorphic.
 The male has a yellow belly without a white breastband, a blue head with a pale-blue orbital eye-ring, a blue bill, a green back and a green tail that is mostly white below.
 The female is duller with a dark grey head, a dark grey back and some black barring beneath the tail.

 Taxonomy

 The green-backed trogon was formally described by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae.
-He placed it with the other togons in the genus Trogon and coined the binomial name Trogon viridis.
+He placed it with the other trogons in the genus Trogon and coined the binomial name Trogon viridis.
 Linnaeus based his description on "Le couroucou verd de Cayenne" that had been described and illustrated in 1760 by French zoologist Mathurin Jacques Brisson.